Current Market Trends

-The reimbursement of innovative medical devices depends upon whether the device will be used in the hospital (inpatient) or ambulatory (outpatient) setting.
+For the reimbursement of innovative medical devices it is crucial whether the device will be used in the hospital (inpatient) or ambulatory (outpatient) setting.
 In the inpatient setting, new medical services are reimbursed without prior assessment, as long as fundamental principles of quality and cost-effectiveness are not violated.
-In the inpatient sector, billing of services is based on DRGs, a fee-per-case system.
+In the inpatient sector billing of services is based on DRGs, a fee per case system.
 There are roughly 1,200 different DRGs in Germany.
 The DRG classification system uses case-related coding rules which apply to diagnoses (ICD-10 German modification) and procedures (Operations and Procedure Codes-OPS).
 With the DRG case-based flat rate, all costs related to the inpatient diagnosis/treatment is covered including medical devices.
 The DRG system is revised annually by InEK-Institute for the Remuneration System in Hospitals.
 The amount of each DRG compensation is based on data collected continuously from several hundred German clinics.

 The new medical device is reimbursed immediately if it is part of an established method which has been implemented already in the reimbursement system.
 For innovative devices and technologies not yet in the system, pathways such as the NUB (novel diagnosis and treatment methods) procedure should be explored, particularly when the device is significantly more expensive than current methods.
 For a more detailed description of NUB methods and timelines, please contact the country specialist listed further below.

-Outpatient services are mostly provided by private practitioners (around 148,000), which, by law, are members of their regional Statutory Health Insurance (SDI) accredited physicians association (ASHIP).
+Outpatient services are mostly provided by private practitioners, around 148,000, which by law, are members of their regional Statutory Health Insurance (SHI) accredited physicians association (ASHIP).
 The physicians are paid by their respective ASHIP who in turn is paid by the public insurance funds.
-ASHIP funds pay their members on the basis of a uniform evaluation scale known as EBM.
+ASHIP funds pay their members on the basis of a uniform evaluation scale known as EBM (Evidenced-Based Medicine).
 Physicians are only able to invoice services that appear on the EBM.
-The EBM is set by a committee of SHI representatives and ASHIP representatives, together called the Evaluation Committee (in German: Bewertungsausschuss).
-The payment scheme for outpatient physicians is based upon a mix of services delivered; number of patients served, and fixed budget distribution system.
+The EBM is set by a committee of SHI representatives and ASHIP representatives, called Evaluation Committee (in German: Bewertungsausschuss).
+The payment scheme for outpatient physicians is based upon a mix of services delivered, number of patients served, and fixed budget distribution system.
 Any novel diagnostic/therapeutic device/procedure must be evaluated before being reimbursed.
 Only procedures which “show a benefit, are medically necessary and efficient” can be reimbursed.
 The decision on reimbursement has to be ratified by the Federal Joint Committee, which may request a Health Technology Assessment (HTA) by the Institute for Quality and Efficiency in Healthcare (IQWIG).
 The actual payment amount of an EBM-listed procedure is the responsibility of the Evaluation Committee.
 In case of an approval, the medical service/device must be covered by SHI and will then be reimbursed throughout Germany by all SDI insurance funds.
 U.S. companies interested in filing for reimbursement are almost certain to need a local partner for the process.
 Country specialist can provide a list of resources upon request.

 Procurement & Tenders

-Hospital Tenders in Germany if below the Eur 200,000 threshold, are published in:
+Hospital Tenders in Germany if below the 200,000 Euro threshold, are published in:

 The National Information platform, www.medizintechnologie.de publishes health-related federal funding projects.
-It is a result of the Federal Government’s national strategy process “Innovation in Healthcare” involving the Economics, Health, and Science Ministries and aiming at making German healthcare more competitive, strengthening patient care, health system performance and innovation in medtech research.
-This also involves funding of German delegations to the U.S., such as a July 2017 ehealth delegation to Philadelphia and New York.
+It is a result of the Federal Government’s national strategy process “Innovation in Healthcare” involving the Economics, Health, and Science Ministries and aims at making German healthcare more competitive, strengthening patient care, health system performance and innovation in MedTech research.
+This also involves funding of German delegations to the U.S., such as a July 2017 e-health delegation to Philadelphia and New York.

 REHACARE International is Europe's premier rehabilitation and care event.
 It is open to the public and has 51,250 visitors and 902 exhibitors from 36 countries.
 US exporters of rehabilitation and/or personal care equipment should consider exhibiting at or attending REHACARE.
 There is no USA Pavilion and interested U.S. companies should book individual exhibit space.